Interpretation of generalized Langevin equations: Conclusions

 \section{Conclusions}

 We have shown that a class of ``nonlinear-stochastic'' Langevin equations may be interpreted such that they have well-defined behavior after conversion to an equivalent It\^o system.
-We have applied this theory to a class of nonlinear attracting fixed points to analyze their equilibria via moment relations, and showed that simulations bear out this analysis.
 This type of equilibrium may be more general than initially apparent, since nearly any isolated attracting fixed point is locally well-approximated by equations of this form.

+We have applied this theory to cubic and quadratic nonlinear attracting fixed points and arrived at appropriate equivalent It\^o systems.
+These systems notably differ from any na\"ive system with $x$-independent noise, and Fokker-Planck numerical integration confirms that the implied equilibria of the quadratic case (a model of the velocity of a particle experiencing drag in a turbulent fluid) are quite different.
+In other work \cite{DSM2025equilibrium} we analyze the equilibria of the cubic system via moment relations and find that its higher moments diverge above a critical value of $\sigma$, and show that simulations bear out this analysis.

 This conversion technique should lead to more faithful physical modeling, yielding qualitatively different behavior when compared to simplifications which transform a deterministic quantity and add noise afterward.
-In particular, we have shown that there exists a critical noise level in one such system which leads to divergent moments of its equilibrium, something that cannot occur if $x$-independent noise is simply added after the nonlinear operation.
-Conversely, our reasoning also leads to the implication that apparent It\^o behavior might be driven by any number of nonlinear Langevin processes.
+Conversely, our reasoning also leads to the implication that apparent, observable It\^o behavior might be emergent from any number of nonlinear Langevin processes at the theoretical level.

-Independent but complementary to these considerations, the equilibrium-analysis section of this work applies to all It\^o systems, and can lead to recursive moment relations or other insights in their study when exact equilibrium solutions aren't attainable.
-In particular, we note that the divergent moments this technique exposes for the example system would be difficult to deduce using numerical solutions of the It\^o (or corresponding Fokker-Planck) equation in question.

 \includepdf[pages={1}]{Sabin-Miller_SM.pdf}

 \includepdf[pages={2}]{Sabin-Miller_SM.pdf}

 \includepdf[pages={3}]{Sabin-Miller_SM.pdf}